Software and biological knowledge base for interpretation of genomic and proteomic data.

 - comparing pathways to indentify common, unique, or union of pathway participants

-- designing publication quality pathways
+- designing publication quality pathway or network figures

 - assessing toxicity and safety of compounds in context of pathways and networks